Benefits for families with children.

 The parental allowance plus is calculated like the basic parental allowance, but it can only amount to a maximum of half the parental allowance amount the parents without a part-time income would be entitled to after the birth.
 Instead it is paid for twice the amount of time: one parental allowance month = two parental allowance plus months.

 If both parents work in four consecutive months for an average of 25-30 hours per week, every parent receives additional monthly amounts of parental allowance plus (partnership bonus) for these four months.
 Both parental couples and single parents can claim the parental allowance plus for another four months, if they work for at least four subsequent months between 25 and 30 hours per week.

-The allowance advance for children up to five years is EUR 160 per month and for children between 6 and 11 years it is EUR 212 per month.
-The allowance advance is EUR 282 up to reaching the age of 18 years.
+The allowance advance for children up to five years is up to EUR 165 per month and for children between 6 and 11 years it is up to EUR 220 per month.
+The allowance advance is EUR 293 per month up to reaching the age of 18 years.

 The allowance advance is paid as long as the eligibility requirements are fulfilled and up to the child reaching legal age (18th birthday).

 You only receive child benefit if you have applied for it in writing at the family benefits office of the Federal Employment Agency.